burnedpopcorn/UTMT-Enhanced-Tools/Export2GMS1FIXED/readme.md

 - Added ability to log scripts and objects that failed to decompile to a text file
 - Script now Forces User to load a data.win file first, instead of allowing none to be loaded

-> [!NOTE]
+> [!IMPORTANT]
-> UnderAnalyzer is currently NOT Supported with this Script
+> For Use in UTMT, download Version 1.0
 >
-> Only use UnderTaleModTool with this Script
+> For Use in UnderAnalyzer, download Version 1.1